Azure-Samples/active-directory-dotnetcore-daemon-v2/3-Using-KeyVault/README.md

 If you create a new certificate you should download a CER format copy of the certificate.
 You'll need this in [step 4](#step-4-register-the-sample-with-your-azure-active-directory-tenant).

-If you decide to create the application using the scripts found in the `AppCreationScripts-withCert` directory a certificate will be generated and registered with the application.
-The certificate itself will not be stored in a Key Vault.
-You can locate the certificate in `certmgr` with the name **DaemonConsoleCert**, export this certificate as a PFX file named **DaemonConsoleCert.pfx** and load it into your Azure Key Vault as per above.
-After doing this and finishing [step 5](#step-5-configure-the-sample-to-use-your-azure-ad-tenant) your application should be configured to use this certificate.
+If you decide to create the application using the scripts found in the `AppCreationScripts-withCert` directory a certificate will be generated and registered with the application along with a **PFX** file that can be uploaded to your Key Vault.
+See [step 4](#step-4-register-the-sample-with-your-azure-active-directory-tenant) for more details.

 ### Step 3:  Update the appsettings.json file to use the certificate information in your Key Vault